braathwaate/stratego/README.md

 it completes within a fraction of a second usally completing about 6-8 ply depending on the speed of the desktop.

-Evaluation heuristic is based on material gained versus lost.
+Evaluation heuristic is based on material gained versus lost as well as opponent piece rank discovery.
-An AI piece will generally avoid unknown and unmoved opponent pieces.
+It weighs which pieces to attack based on the potential of discovering important piece ranks versus the risk of loss.
-If the AI piece is invincible, it will attack all unknown moved pieces.
+Hence, an valuable AI piece will generally avoid unknown and unmoved opponent pieces whereas lesser AI pieces are eager to sacrifice themselves if the loss leads to key opponent piece discovery that assists in winning the game.
-Unknown pieces have a specified value, which is about equal to a Five, although this varies with play.
+Once an AI piece becomes invincible, it will attack all unknown moved pieces.
-This results in an eagerness to use pieces of ranks Six, Seven and Nine to attack opponent's pieces.
+The heuristic also derives opponent piece information based on how the opponent piece interacts with its pieces or whether it moves at all.

 Static position analysis is used to determine piece destinations.
 Success is largely dependent on the heuristic in